gojimmypi/Hazard3/Readme.md

 # Cloning This Repository

 For the purpose of using Hazard3 in your design, this repository is self-contained.
-You need the submodules for simulation scripts, compliance tests and example SoC components:
+However, you need the submodules for simulation scripts, tests and example SoC components.
+In the latter case you should do a recursive clone:

 ```bash
 git clone --recursive https://github.com/Wren6991/Hazard3.git hazard3